-The Practice Protect Software Platform is the easiest way for accounting teams to manage passwords, control access and protect data online.
+The Practice Protect Software Platform is the easiest way for teams to manage passwords, control access and protect data online.

 Practice Protect acts as a single sign-on (SSO) solution that eliminates the need for the team to manage or be in control setting his or her own passwords for online business-critical application/software, which contain client’s sensitive information.